 The AMT is a separate but parallel tax system.
-It's purpose is to impose a minimum tax on high income taxpayers with so many deductions, exemptions, and credits that their regular income tax is very low or zero.
+Its purpose is to impose a minimum tax on high income taxpayers with so many deductions, exemptions, and credits that their regular income tax is very low or zero.
 AMT may be created by adding back certain deductions and exemptions used to compute the regular tax, and by disallowing most tax credits.

 TRA '97 included some AMT relief as well as new concerns for taxpayers.
-The relief provisions will reduce some major AMT exclusions (see explanation below).
-One concern is that more taxpayers may be subject to AMT because non-deductible credits, including child credit, have increased.
-A proposed increase in the AMT exemption was not included in TRA '97.
+The relief provisions reduced the capital gain rates and some major AMT exclusions (see explanation below).
+However more taxpayers may be subject to AMT as personal deductions and non-deductible credits increase.

-Three changes in AMT Affect Farmers
+Four changes in AMT Affect Farmers

-- AMT depreciation for personal property will change to a maximum rate of 150% declining balance over the applicable MACRS recovery period for property placed in service after December 31, 1998.
+- 1. Effective for tax years ending after May 6, 1997 the lower 10%, 20% and 25% capital gain rates used when computing regular taxes, are also used to compute AMT on net capital gains.
+Prior to TRA '97 net capital gains were taxed at the standard 26% or 28% AMT rate.
+A technical correction included in RRA '98 reordered the formula used to compute the AMT capital gain tax so that the lowest available rate is used first. - 2.
+AMT depreciation for personal property will change to a maximum rate of 150% declining balance over the applicable MACRS recovery period for property placed in service after December 31, 1998.
 The ADS requirement has also been repealed for depreciable real property (Sec.
 1250).
 Farmers will be able to use regular tax depreciation for AMT within the limits of the effective date.
-Non-farmers who use 200% decline balance depreciation for regular tax will still be required to make an AMT depreciation adjustment. - 2.
+Non-farmers who use 200% decline balance depreciation for regular tax will still be required to make an AMT depreciation adjustment. - 3.
 Cash basis farmers may use the installment method for reporting sales of inventory or property held primarily for sale to customers in the ordinary course of business in computing AMTI.
 This provision is retroactively effective for tax year's beginning after 1987.
 Therefore, qualified farmers are eligible to use the installment sale method for deferred payment contracts in computing AMT and regular income tax.
-Deferred payment contracts must avoid constructive receipts to defer income to the following year. - 3.
+Deferred payment contracts must avoid constructive receipts to defer income to the following year. - 4.
 Corporations with a three-year average annual gross receipts of less than \$5 million will be exempt from AMT for tax year's beginning after December 31, 1997 (increasing to \$7.5 million for any later year).